openshift-online/ocm-support-cli/README.md

 * Get a subscription by its ID: `ocm support get subscriptions [subscriptionID]`
 * Get a subscription by ClusterID and include its labels `ocm support get subscriptions [clusterID] --fetchLabels`
+* Get a subscription by its externalClusterID: `ocm support get subscriptions [externalClusterID]`
 * Get all subscriptions by OrganizationID and include its capabilities `ocm support get subscriptions [organizationID] --all --fetchCapabilities`

 #### Getting registry credentials